FrankMerriman/FrankMerriman.github.io/README.md

 # FrankMerriman.github.io
-Very simple porfolio website used to link to my projects on github
+Porfolio website used to link to my projects on github